rr-2/PeptideRanger/README.md

 * `SwissProt2018_peptidome_synth`: Filtered version of `SwissProt2018_peptidome` that does not include peptides that are challening to synthesize.
 This currently excludes peptides with N-term Q and E residues and with C-term P residues.

-* `tm_peptides`: List of peptides that overlap with transmembrane domain sequences annotated in UniProt.
+* `tm_peptides`: List of peptides that overlap with transmembrane domain sequence annotations downloaded from SwissProt-UniProt on 2021/01/14.

 <br>